Essential info if you’re thinking of visiting Japan - check out these insider tips

 Yamaga Onsen is one of our favourite natural hot-spring baths (though we’ve got lots of favourites).
 The water quality is good and the locals have been bathing here for more than 1,000 years.
 It was tastefully renovated recently keeping the old Edo-period architectural style.
 Feel the history as you gaze up at the 1950’s retro advertisements from your bath.

 Find wild and remote countryside in Takamori.
 Some of the roads becomes lanes as they get narrower and narrower.
 You can really feel as if you are driving in wilderness.
 The cows graze freely not fenced in fields.
-There are a couple of great dengaku restaurants in Takamori that we love to visit.
+There is a great dengaku restaurant in Takamori that we love to visit.
 It’s such fun to barbecue your own meat, veggies and river fish at your table (just as the samurai once did).

 Minamiaso is another wonderfully scenic area.
 It’s home to Aso Volcano, huge sweeping grasslands and the purest mountain springs.
 In spring visit our favourite cherry blossom tree (video here).